Greek woman charged with murder after deaths of 3 daughters

 Tissue samples retained from the two girls are now being re-examined, authorities said.

-The suspect has denied any wrongdoing and is expected to formally respond to the charges next week.
+The suspect has denied any wrongdoing and is expected to formally respond to the charges on Monday.

+In a private television interview last month, the suspect criticized news reports that described the three deaths as suspicious.

+“I find myself in a position to defend myself against things that are unspeakable… this was a house that was filled with joy,” she said in the Feb.
+17 appearance on private Star television.
+“How could I hurt my own children?
+I gave birth to them, raised them, and was always with them.
+It doesn’t make sense.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.